 - 2 Toothpicks

-The first thing you want to do is to make sure that your pumpkin is cleaned from any dirt or debris on it.
+- The first thing you want to do is to make sure that your pumpkin is cleaned of any dirt or debris on it.
 You don’t want to start painting and then get your brush all dirty.

-Paint your pumpkin completely white.
-Try to get the bottom of your pumpkin as much as possible as well, this actually helps seal your pumpkin and helps it last a bit longer.
-Our Minion Pumpkins last year lasted from October all the way to the end of November for our daughters Minion birthday party.
+- Paint your pumpkin completely white.
+Try to get the bottom of your pumpkin as much as possible as well; this helps seal your pumpkin and helps it last a bit longer.
+Our Minion Pumpkins last year lasted from October to the end of November for our daughter’s Minion birthday party.

-Allow the pumpkin to dry completely so that you do not smudge any of the paint over the white.
+- Allow the pumpkin to dry completely, so you do not smudge any of the paint over the white.
 I suggest at least 12 hours before starting on Sheriff Callie’s face.

-The first thing I did before starting to use the paint was to use a pencil and sketch how I thought the face should look.
-This helps just in case you make a mistake you can either erase it or just touch up with white paint once you are done with everything.
+- The first thing I did before starting to use the paint was to use a pencil and sketch how I thought the face should look.
+This helps just in case you make a mistake; you can either erase it or touch it up with white paint once you are done with everything.

-Make sure to allow the paint to dry good after each color so that there is no rubbing or smearing.
+- Make sure to allow the paint to dry well after each color so that there is no rubbing or smearing.

-The easiest way to attach the ears on the pumpkin was to tape a toothpick on the back and stick it right into the pumpkin.
-Make sure to measure how far forward you want the ears before placing her cowgirl hat.
+- The easiest way to attach the ears to the pumpkin was to tape a toothpick on the back and stick it right into it.
+Measure how far forward you want the ears before placing her cowgirl hat.

 Which character are you making this Halloween Season for the kiddos?